Gabaldonlab/perSVade/README.md

 `export PATH=$PATH:<path_to_install_Ninja>/NINJA-0.95-cluster_only/NINJA`

 You may need to install some extra dependencies to compile Ninja with `make`.
+If this fails, perSVade also includes compiled binaries (they may not always work on your machine) for Ninja in `./installation/Ninja_binaries`.
+As an examople, in a linux machine with a `x86_64` architecture you can use the provided binary by adding the containing folder to the $PATH:

+`export PATH=$PATH:<perSVade_dir>/installation/Ninja_binaries/Ninja_x86_64`

 At the end, make sure that you can execute Ninja by typing:

 `Ninja --help`